 An advanced course that covers how to set up and implement key components of waste management and waste reduction systems, including collection, handling and transfer of materials, health and safety, equipment maintenance, tracking and record keeping, and staff supervision.

 Community Recycling Champions can be key to a successful zero waste program.
 This course is an immersive experience to develop personal adaptive resources, a support network and a passionate perspective on providing communities with a recycling champion who will inspire waste reduction and diversion strategies at home.
-Trainees receive practical tools from workshop materials, a base PowerPoint presentation on the 4 Rs, a flyer template for distribution to households, a USB stick with recycling videos and recycling videos and recycling education resources and professional contacts in the field.
+Trainees receive practical tools from workshop materials, a base PowerPoint presentation on the 4 Rs, a flyer template for distribution to households and recycling education resources and professional contacts in the field.

 Technical Training Modules provide in-depth training on specific aspects of waste management.
 IZWTAG is working with partners to develop a series of technical training modules.
 Household hazardous waste and composting are two priority training areas currently under development.